VikramO/Roswell-Park-s-DBBR-Cancer-Patient-Survival-Prediction/README.md

 -Training/Validation Split

 #### Model-Training_and_Tuning
-Refer to Logistic Regression and XGBoost subtitles in the [Google Collab notebook](https://colab.research.google.com/drive/1GFtlNPVoSZ1RHcb2DvUzaLY8mEgdqeAV?usp=sharing) for more detail.
+Refer to XGBoost subtitles in the [Google Collab notebook](https://colab.research.google.com/drive/1q05LU9_PN0izalQToJjcnErrsL3kc4Ji?usp=sharing) for more detail.

 #### Results_Model-Performance_and_Interpretability
-Refer to Results,.... subtitles in the [Google Collab notebook](https://colab.research.google.com/drive/1GFtlNPVoSZ1RHcb2DvUzaLY8mEgdqeAV?usp=sharing) for more detail.
+Refer to Results,.... subtitles in the [Google Collab notebook](https://colab.research.google.com/drive/1q05LU9_PN0izalQToJjcnErrsL3kc4Ji?usp=sharing) for more detail.

 -Include Summary of Results/Discussion and Picture of Results here.